Grad Student FAQ

 I’m a graduate student in the English department.
 My scholarship, and that of my colleagues, is a solitary endeavor.
 Why might I consider mentoring an undergraduate?

-I don’t have any easy way to get to know any undergraduates (e.g. just arrived on campus/ work in a professional school without an undergraduate program/ formal responsibilities do not include teaching undergraduates…).
+I don’t have any easy way to get to know any undergraduates.
 How can I find undergraduates who might be interested in working with me, especially students who might be willing to make a long-term commitment (> 1 year) so that we can each benefit from the personalized instruction I will be providing?

-The OUR maintains a very flexible Database of Research Opportunities for undergraduates that would allow you to describe both the opportunity and the timeframe that works best for you.
+You can submit and opportunity through the OUR Database of Research Opportunities for undergraduates.
+Doing so will allow you to describe the opportunity and the time frame that works best for you.
 You can request certain majors or all majors, and explain that applicants willing to make a long-term commitment would be preferred.
 You can post positions for course credit, payment, or volunteer.
-All science departments have mechanisms to award the course credit, although the details vary among the departments (the students can find out the mechanisms that are appropriate for their major).
-The OUR receives inquires regarding research opportunities from undergrads at all stages of their college experience, including entering students with considerable research experience from high-school programs (including students from the NC School of Science and Math, who may even have won national awards for their work).
+The OUR receives inquires regarding research opportunities from undergrads at all stages of their college experience, including entering students with considerable research experience from high-school programs.
 Such students might be ideal if you want your involvement to continue over several semesters.

 I’m a graduate student/postdoc in a social science discipline.
 I am really interested in mentoring an undergrad because I think I am best suited for a career at a primarily undergraduate institution, and I know that such supervisory experience will help me when I go out on the job market.
-However, my faculty advisor is opposed to the idea because of (e.g. the time not spent on my thesis work/ the sensitive and specialized nature of the work we are doing with our study population that is not appropriate for undergraduate involvement…).
-Is there anything I can do?
+However, my faculty advisor is opposed to the idea.
+Is there anything else I can do?

 Where can I read more about learning to be an effective mentor?

-The OUR Director, Associate Director and the graduate assistants have published articles about the role of mentoring in graduate education, and collaborations involving graduate students that introduce research experiences in courses (link to chapter).
+OUR staff have published articles about the role of mentoring in graduate education, and collaborations involving graduate students that introduce research experiences in courses.
 Copies of these and other relevant articles can be obtained by visiting the Publications section of this website.
 In addition, the HHMI has published a handbook on learning to mentor.